UNMC_Acronym_Vert_sm_4c

 • BA, Biology, Colorado College

-Dr. Hewitt's research lab investigates mechanisms that guide physiological and regenerative blood formation.
-They are especially absorbed with understanding how gene regulation is controlled during the differentiation of all the varied cell types that exist in the blood system, the role of the GATA family of transcription factors in development, and diseases that arise from deregulated transcription factor activities including chronic anemias and leukemias.
+The Hewitt Lab is working towards developing a systematic view of cis-regulatory transcriptional control mechanisms – and their impact on hematopoiesis – during physiological and regenerative conditions.
+To investigate cis-regulatory mechanisms that guide physiological and regenerative blood formation, they are particularly interested in how gene regulation is controlled during the differentiation of all the varied cell types that exist in the blood system, the role of the GATA family of transcription factors in development, and diseases that arise from deregulated transcription factor activities including chronic anemias and leukemias.